 Many resources and options are available on- and off-campus including confidential and privileged communication options.
-The District has designated a Title IX Coordinator as the primary point of contact to provide victims with assistance and support, and to monitor and oversee overall compliance with laws and policies related to Sexual Misconduct, Dating and Domestic Violence, and Stalking.
+The District has designated a Title IX Coordinator as the primary point of contact to provide victims with assistance and support, and to monitor and oversee overall compliance with laws and policies related to Sexual Misconduct, Dating and Domestic Violence, or Stalking.
 The District Title IX Coordinator is available to explain and discuss rights to file a criminal complaint and to assist in doing so; the District's relevant complaint process, and rights to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on- and off-campus; and other related matters.

-Most District employees have a duty to report Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking incidents when they are on notice of it.
-When a victim tells the Title IX Coordinator or another non-confidential District employee about a Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking incident, the victim has the right to expect the District to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
-In all cases, the District strongly encourages victims to report Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking directly to the District Title IX and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.
+Most District employees have a duty to report Sexual Misconduct, Dating and Domestic Violence, or Stalking incidents when they are on notice of it.
+When a victim tells the Title IX Coordinator or another non-confidential District employee about a Sexual Misconduct, Dating and Domestic Violence, or Stalking incident, the victim has the right to expect the District to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+In all cases, the District strongly encourages victims to report Sexual Misconduct, Dating and Domestic Violence, or Stalking directly to the District Title IX Coordinator.

-As detailed above, most District employees except treating physicians, licensed counselors, and clergy must report to the Title IX Coordinator all relevant details about any Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking incidents of which they become aware.
+As detailed above, most District employees except treating physicians, licensed counselors, some academic counselors, and clergy must report to the Title IX Coordinator all relevant details about any Sexual Misconduct, Dating and Domestic Violence, or Stalking incidents of which they become aware.
 The District will need to determine what happened and will need to know the names of the victim(s)